-We will access information about how you are getting on from the National Records of Scotland and the Information Services Division of NHS Scotland.
-We will identify you when we communicate with your GP, to make sure that we are communicating about the correct person.
+We will access information about how they are getting on from the National Records of Scotland and the Information Services Division of NHS Scotland.
+We will identify them when we communicate with their GP, to make sure that we are communicating about the correct person.